Mindful Transformation: Redefining Your Trauma

-Traumatic events happen when we least expect it and they have a way of uncovering and exposing flaws that we never knew we had.
+Traumatic events happen when we least expect them, and they have a way of uncovering and exposing flaws that we never knew we had.
 After trauma, some individuals lose interest in doing things that once brought them pleasure.
 They feel down, depressed and hopeless.
 Some have trouble falling asleep, staying asleep, or sleeping too much.
 Many individuals feel bad about themselves, feel like a failure in some way, or feel like they have not only let themselves down, but let their family and friends down as well.
 Often, areas concerning safety, trust, self-esteem, intimacy and power and control have been affected in some way as well.

 At the center of how we feel once a traumatic event or events have occurred, is how we have processed our thoughts around the event(s).
 Thoughts that stem from trauma can often become very distorted and maladaptive and leave us feeling “stuck.”
 These thoughts are often referred to as “stuck points,” for that very reason.
 Examples of stuck points include: “I am ugly,” “I can never let my guard down,” “My needs are unimportant,” “Asking for help is a sign of weakness,” “I will never know what it is like to feel truly loved,” and “I will never experience true happiness.”